 The presence of the Catholic Church in the United States reaches back to the founding days of our country through the leadership of Archbishop John Carroll, the first Catholic bishop in the United States.
 His story, like other stories at the start of the chapters in the United States Catholic Catechism for Adults, gives us a glimpse into the lives of Catholics who lived out their faith throughout our country's history.
 Each chapter in the United States Catholic Catechism for Adults includes stories, doctrine, reflections, quotations, discussion questions, and prayers to lead the reader to a deepening faith.
 We will have DVD presentations, questions for discussion, and group sharing.
 Please join us on Mondays in the Zimmerman Conference Room.

-If you would like to have a deeper relationship with God, a better understanding of your faith, and fellowship with other men of faith, you are invited to join Unlocking the Mysteries of the Bible.
+If you would like to have a deeper relationship with God, a better understanding of your faith, and fellowship with other men of faith, you are invited to join The Bible Study Timeline.
 It is a great way to get the big picture of the Bible and see how our Catholic faith is rooted in Scripture.
 You'll see how the Bible reveals God's loving plan for your life, and you will learn helpful ways to put your faith into practice.
-The study includes a series of eight informative and engaging half-hour videos presented by Jeff Cavins.
+The study includes a series of informative and engaging half-hour videos presented by Jeff Cavins.
 Each video presentation will be followed by a lively group discussion.
 All men are welcome!

 NEW!
 Catholic’s DIVORCE HEALING Program - St Thomas More is pleased to announce the beginning of an exciting, new DVD ministry to men and women who have suffered from divorce: The Catholic’s DIVORCE SURVIVAL Guide.
 This program features 30-minute DVD shows each week that cover topics of shock, denial, anger, grief, guilt, forgiveness, money, the courts, the kids, the ex-spouse, annulment, dating, sexuality, spirituality, remarriage or staying single, and much more.
 Whether you got divorced ten days ago or ten years ago, the program offers valuable insight for everyone.
 We will begin Apr 18.